Amar Agrawal: Political career

-In 1998, Agrawal contested 1998 assembly election from Bilaspur Constituency and won by margin of 10,995 votes.
+In 1998, Agrawal contested 1998 assembly election from Bilaspur Assembly constituency and won by margin of 10,995 votes.
 After creation of Chhattisgarh out of Madhya Pradesh, he won 2003 Chhattisgarh Assembly election from same constituency and became Cabinet Minister in Raman Singh's Ministry and retained his constituency till 2018.

 Agrawal held various portfolios such as Finance, Health and family welfare, commercial tax, revenue during his tenure from 2003 to 2018.

+In 2023, he regained his seat from Bilaspur.